rsdn/CodeJam/PerfTests/PerfTests.Intro.md

 ```

 ### Viewing the output:
-In addition to short message CodeJam.PerfTest provides detailes information that simplifies troubleshooting.
+In addition to short message CodeJam.PerfTest provides detailed information that simplifies troubleshooting.
 It can be viewed via test output view.
 Output for passed tests looks like this:
 ```
 BenchmarkDotNet=v0.9.7.0